mneri/csv/README.md

 # mneri/csv

-`mneri/csv` is a fast and easy-to-use library for reading and writing CSV files.
+A high-performance Java CSV parser and writer using the Java Vector API (SIMD).

+`mneri/csv` is a solid, allocation-conscious CSV reader/writer for Java.
+The parser uses the Java Vector API (`jdk.incubator.vector`) to accelerate delimiter detection using SIMD instructions.

 ## Reading a CSV File